unoth/CardDashboardApp/README.md

 # Card Dashboard

 Application is a convenient application for managing finances.
-It showcases ease of use through the utilization of modern technologies and innovative design.
+It features a modern and sleek design that is intuitive for the user.

 ## Key Features: